Pittsburgh: Water quality

-The local rivers continue to have pollution levels exceeding EPA limits.
-This is caused by frequently overflowing untreated sewage into local waterways, due to flood conditions and antiquated infrastructure.
-Pittsburgh has a combined sewer system, where its sewage pipes contain both stormwater and wastewater.
-The pipes were constructed in the early 1900s, and the sewage treatment plant was built in 1959.
-Due to insufficient improvements over time, the city is faced with public health concerns regarding its water.
-As little as a tenth of an inch of rain causes runoffs from the sewage system to drain into local rivers.
-Nine billion gallons of untreated waste and stormwater flow into rivers, leading to health hazards and Clean Water Act violations.
-The local sewage authority, Allegheny County Sanitary Authority, or ALCOSAN, is operating under Consent Decree from the EPA to come up with solutions.
-In 2017, ALCOSAN proposed a $2 billion upgrade to the system which is moving closer to EPA approval.
+Local rivers in Pittsburgh continue to exceed EPA pollution limits, primarily due to frequently overflowing untreated sewage from the city's outdated infrastructure.
+Pittsburgh's combined sewer system, built in the early 1900s, carries both stormwater and wastewater, with the treatment plant constructed in 1959.
+Insufficient upgrades have led to public health concerns, as even a tenth of an inch of rain causes runoff to flow into rivers.
+Nine billion gallons of untreated waste and stormwater flow into rivers per year, leading to health hazards and Clean Water Act violations.
+The Allegheny County Sanitary Authority (ALCOSAN) is under a Consent Decree from the EPA and proposed a $2 billion system upgrade in 2017, approved by the EPA in 2019.